Carpet Beetle on Carpet

 Identifying Signs of a Carpet Beetle Infestation

 Infestations can often take place without you realising at first.
 They can also be confused with moth infestations due to the type of damage they cause to fabrics.
-It's important to be vigilant and look out for the first signs of a potential carpet beetle infestation which may include:
+It's important to be vigilant and look out for the first signs of a potential carpet beetle infestation.

 Initial Indicators